StefanoIncardone/kaylang/docs/SYNTAX.md

 - times `*`:
     1. multiplication as a binary operator
 - divide `/`:
-    1. division as a binary operator
+    1. floor division as a binary operator
 - power `^`:
     1. exponentiation as a binary operator

+## Printing to screen

+integer expressions can be printed using the `print` keyword